nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a doctor
-2. AddressBook adds the doctor
+2. MediContacts adds the doctor

     Use case ends.

 **Extensions**

 * 1a.
-The given doctor is a duplicate already in the AddressBook.
+The given doctor is a duplicate already in the MediContacts.

     * 1a1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1b.
 The given name uses the wrong format.

     * 1b1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1c.
 The given phone number uses the wrong format.

     * 1c1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1d.
 The given email uses the wrong format.

     * 1d1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1e.
 The given address uses the wrong format.

     * 1e1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1f.
 The given speciality uses the wrong format.

     * 1f1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.